A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Introduction: Scholze's fiber product conjecture

 where the character lattice is trivialized by a basis $e_1$, $e_2$ with dual basis $e^\vee_1$, $e^\vee_2$ and $\alpha=e_1-e_2$, $\alpha^\vee=e_1^\vee-e_2^\vee$.
 Then the minuscule cocharacter $\mu^{-1}$ can be chosen to be $(1,0)$ and a dominant cocharacter representing its inverse is $\mu=(0,-1)$.

 Fix the level subgroup $K_p=\GL_2(\Z_p)$ at $p$ and a prime-to-$p$ principal level $K^p=K(N)$, $p \nmid N\geq 3$.
 We let $K:=K_pK^p\subset \GL_2(\Af)$.
-The Shimura variety we obtain is the modular curve at level $K$.
-It is defined over $\Q$ and parametrizes isomorphism classes of pairs consisting of an elliptic curve and a trivialization of its $N$-torsion points.
-We consider its base change to $\Q_p$ and take the diamond $\Shi_K$ attached to its $p$-adic analytification.
+The Shimura variety is the modular curve at level $K$.
+It is defined over $\Q$ and parametrizes isomorphism classes of elliptic curves with trivialized $N$-torsion points.
+We consider its base change to $\Q_p$ and take the attached diamond $\Shi_K$.
 By trivializing the Tate module of the universal elliptic curve, we obtain $\Shi_{K^p}$, the modular curve with infinite level at $p$.
 Fix an isomorphism $\C\cong \overline{\Q}_p$.
 In this case the Schubert cell $\Gr_{\GL_2,\mu}$ for $\GL_2/\Q_p$ is the diamond over $\Q_p$ attached to the flag variety for the opposite of the standard Borel, which is a projective line $\mathbb{P}^1$.

 Here the Hodge-Tate period map measures the relative position of the Hodge-Tate filtration on the Tate-module of the universal elliptic curve $\mathcal{E}$, which is of the form